Digital marketing for startups and new websites is more difficult than it has ever been.

 1. Develop a 7-Second Elevator Pitch

 The average human attention span is now less than that of a goldfish.
 This means you have just seven seconds to grab someone’s focus and reel them in.
 If your website takes any longer than seven seconds, your conversion rates will tank.
-This is why I recommend coming up with a quick seven-second elevator pitch that you can use to guide your content, promotion, and marketing efforts.
+This is why I recommend coming up with a quick seven-second elevator pitch that you can use to guide your content, promotion, and online marketing efforts.

 I recommend actually writing out your pitch and memorizing it.
 You’ll use this brief one- or two-sentence pitch as you reach out to your network, share the website with friends, and optimize your promotional strategy.